Having Parlay Betting Properly Explained

 Imagine there is a football match and the bookmaker offers a point spread of +21.5/-21.5 over and under.
 A wise thing to do in this situation is to place a parlay bet on the under and the underdog, or the over and the favourite.
 It is better than a straight bet.

-We hope you are no longer wondering “What is a parlay bet?”
+We hope you are no longer wondering what a parlay bet is.
 We gave you plenty of examples and scenarios to help you understand the strategy.
 We hope we were successful.

 If you are a gambling enthusiast, you will probably be interested in the rest of the betting types.